kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/gke/terraform/docs/03-deploy-cluster.md

     terraform apply
     ```

-    This will take at least 5 miuntes to complete.
+    This will take at least 5 minutes to complete.
 In the console, if you navigate to `Kubernetes Engine` you can see it creating.

 1. Connect to the cluster.